SOFE3650F18/project-group-22/Iteration1/README.md

 |------------------------------|--------------------------|
 | Create a Web application | We decided that this would be best since users can access the CMS from any device|
 | 3 Tier Framwork         | We will separate the client, server and database into three separate tiers |

+## Step 5
+We do not have any architectural elements to instantiate in this iteration